 This course requirement is intended to provide an understanding of the technology and societal aspects through a discipline-based study of both sides.

-Technology Courses.
-Each student is required to take two technology courses from a list that includes the courses below.
-These courses are mostly drawn from a set that includes courses specifically designed for a wider campus audience (no prerequisites).
-An advanced/one-time-only course may be used to replace one or both of these courses with the permission of the program adviser.
+Each student is required to take two technology courses from a list maintained on the program website.
+These courses are mostly drawn from a set that includes courses specifically designed for a wider campus audience (with no or few prerequisites).
+An advanced/one-time-only course may be used to replace one of these courses with the permission of the program adviser.

-Societal Courses.
-Each student is required to take two societal courses from a list that includes the courses below.
-An advanced/one-time-only course may be used to replace one or both of these courses with the permission of the program adviser.
+Each student is required to take two societal courses from a list maintained on the program website.
+An advanced/one-time-only course may be used to replace one of these courses with the permission of the program adviser.

 In addition to the technology and society courses, each student is required to take one course that combines technology and society in an area outside their chosen major.
 Engineering/science students should take a breadth course based in the societal disciplines, and humanities and social science students should take a breadth course based in the science/technology disciplines.